Russian submarine Novorossiysk: History

 Novorossiysk, the lead ship of the Improved Kilo II class, was laid down in August 2010 at the Admiralty Shipyards in Saint Petersburg, launched on 28 November 2013, and commissioned on 22 August 2014.
-It was part of the first batch of Improved Kilo II submarines, built for the Black Sea Fleet.
+It was part of the first batch of six Improved Kilo II submarines, which were built for the Black Sea Fleet, and formed its 4th Independent Submarine Brigade.

 From November 2015, Novorossiysk carried out training exercises in the Barents Sea.
 On 4 August 2015 it launched cruise missiles at the Chizha test range in the Arkhangelsk Oblast.
 After finishing tests with the Northern Fleet it departed for the Black Sea.
 The submarine stopped at the Spanish port of Ceuta from 26 to 28 August 2015, causing some controversy in the United Kingdom due to its proximity to Gibraltar.
 British MP Andrew Rosindell criticized Spain over the decision, to which the Spanish foreign ministry answered that it was normal for Russian ships to dock at Ceuta.
 It arrived at its base in Novorossiysk on 21 September, and visited Sevastopol on 28 September.